Not sure if Poke Bowl United is right for you?

 Explanation

-This risk was not identified in the FDD Package.
-The FDD does not indicate that the franchisor is owned by a private equity firm.
-This type of ownership can sometimes introduce risks related to prioritizing short-term investor returns over the long-term health of the franchise system.
-This might manifest as cuts in franchisee support, increases in fees, or pressure to use affiliated vendors.
+This risk was not identified in the FDD package.
+Item 1 does not indicate that the franchisor is owned or controlled by a private equity firm.
+This type of ownership can sometimes lead to a focus on short-term returns over the long-term health of the franchise system, potentially affecting franchisee support and costs.

 Potential Mitigations